 Then, each class will take turns in reading the picture books.
 This activity will not only strengthen the pupil’s love for reading but will also foster good relationships among other pupils.

-In a more interesting note, ask a volunteer reader in your class to read storybooks or picture books to your chosen class at a higher level.
-Choose a class that is a year higher to the class you are handling.
+On a more interesting note, ask a volunteer reader in your class to read storybooks or picture books to your chosen class at a higher level.
+Choose a class that is a year higher than the class you are handling.

 To foster collaboration, you have to plan the activity in advance with the reading teacher of your chosen class so he/she can also choose a volunteer reader from his/her class.